-- 27. A fund with guaranteed features is a scheme with a structure whereby a guaranteed amount will be paid to investors who hold units / shares in the scheme at a specified date in the future. - 28.
-A fund with guaranteed features should comply with the requirements under 7.39 of the UT Code and the core requirements in Chapter 7 of the UT Code and relevant provisions in Chapter 8 of the UT Code should also apply to the scheme where appropriate, depending on the nature and the underlying investments of the scheme. - 29.
-UCITS schemes with guaranteed features should comply with all the provisions under 7.39 of the UT Code. - 30.
-In order to limit the concentration risk and net single counterparty exposure, the scheme's net single counterparty exposure to the guarantor should be taken into account in compliance with the limits on single entity and/or entities within the same group under 7.1 and 7.1A of the UT Code respectively.
-In addition, the scheme's net single counterparty exposure to the guarantor may not exceed 10% of the NAV of the scheme at all times.
-Structurally, guaranteed funds would likely also have features of a structured fund and offer structured pay-outs (i.e. in the form of a guarantee) when certain pre-determined conditions are met.
-In such cases, the scheme should also comply with applicable requirements under 8.8 of the UT Code (including without limitation the collateral requirements in 7.36) and the relevant guidance set out in the Published Guidance (if any).
+- 28. A fund with guaranteed features is a scheme with a structure whereby a guaranteed amount will be paid to investors who hold units / shares in the scheme at a specified date in the future. - 29.
+A fund with guaranteed features should comply with the requirements under 7.39 of the UT Code and the core requirements in Chapter 7 of the UT Code and relevant provisions in Chapter 8 of the UT Code should also apply to the scheme where appropriate, depending on the nature and the underlying investments of the scheme. - 30.
+UCITS schemes with guaranteed features should comply with all the provisions under 7.39 of the UT Code.

-&lt;sup>18 Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds.
+18 Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds.